rebassjs/rebassjs.org/src/theming.md

 Key | Type | Description
 ---|---|---
-`breakpoints` | Array | Array of viewport widths to use for min-width media queries `fontSizes` | Array | Array of numbers to use as a typographic scale `colors` | Object | Color names that can be used in `color`, `bg`, and `borderColor` props `space` | Array | Array of numbers for use as margin and pixel values
+`breakpoints` | Array | Array of numbers representing viewport widths to use for min-width media queries.
+`fontSizes` | Array | Array of numbers to use as a typographic scale `colors` | Object | Color names that can be used in `color`, `bg`, and `borderColor` props `space` | Array | Array of numbers for use as margin and pixel values